aarnphm/hack-gigabyte/README.md

 # Hackintosh
 Gigabyte Aero 15W with a spice of MacOS Mojave

-Full credits goes to [zacmks](https://github.com/zacmks/Hackintosh-Aero-15X) for his/her amazing work.
+Full credits goes to [zacmks](https://github.com/zacmks/Hackintosh-Aero-15X) for his amazing work.
 I have some addon to fix some existing problems.

 Please see his post on [tonymacx86](https://www.tonymacx86.com/threads/guide-aero-15x-v8-mojave-catalina.287164/) for macOS Mojave.
 I haven't tested with Catalina yet so I can't guarantee that the files I provided will work.